 Management believes there are limited opportunities for new acquisitions in Canada due to the current market conditions.
 Management believes that there are significant opportunities for portfolio growth in the United States.
-The market in the United States is significantly larger than Canada and one that trades more actively.
-Management will be actively seeking investment opportunities in the United States on an opportunistic basis.
+The market in the United States is significantly larger than in Canada and one that trades more actively.
+Management will continue to actively seek investment opportunities in the United States on an opportunistic basis.